CharlesGodwin/pymagnum/docs/installation.rst

 ===============

 If nothing happens or you get a lot of UNKNOWN lines, try these trouble shooting routines.

+**Wrong Device**

+Sometimes a serial device will get disconnected or change its device address, so that `/dev/ttyUSB0` may become `/dev/ttyUSB1`.
+You can easily thest this by running `magtest --device all`.
+The software will scan and test all serial devices.

 **Timeout is too short**